| |

 Bethany House has remained committed to providing

-a loving Christian environment for over seventeen years.
+a loving Christian environment for over 27 years.
 Our

 embrace emotional, physical, and spiritual healing, renewed